Advancing Few-Shot Pediatric Arrhythmia Classification with a Novel Contrastive Loss and Multimodal Learning: Introduction

-\IEEEPARstart{A}{ccording} to the World Health Organization's 2025 report, cardiovascular diseases remain the leading cause of death globally \cite{who2025cvd}.
-Among various types of CVDs, cardiac arrhythmias are particularly critical, as they are both highly prevalent and closely associated with increased risks of heart failure and stroke \cite{hu2022transformer}, \cite{yang2024associations}.
-Electrocardiography (ECG), as the standard non-invasive method for cardiac rhythm assessment, has become the primary signal modality used in the majority of arrhythmia classification studies\cite{akan2023ecgformer}, \cite{alamatsaz2024lightweight}, \cite{kim2022automatic}, \cite{guhdar2025advanced}, \cite{liu2024adaptive}, \cite{mayourian2024pediatric}, \cite{venkatesh2024automated}.
-Although ECG-based arrhythmia classification has been extensively investigated, especially through advanced computational methods such as artificial intelligence, research has predominantly centered on adult populations, while pediatric cases have been largely overlooked \cite{mayourian2024pediatric}, despite the vital clinical importance of timely and accurate diagnosis in children to prevent adverse outcomes such as syncope, heart failure, and sudden cardiac death.
+Although ECG-based arrhythmia classification has been extensively investigated, especially through advanced computational methods such as artificial intelligence, research has predominantly centered on adult populations, but pediatric cases have been largely overlooked \cite{mayourian2024pediatric}, despite the vital clinical importance of timely and accurate diagnosis in children to prevent adverse outcomes such as syncope, heart failure, and sudden cardiac death.
 At the same time, it is clear that directly applying techniques developed for adult populations to pediatric cases is inherently biased, because pediatric arrhythmias differ significantly from adult arrhythmias in both clinical manifestations and ECG characteristics.
-For instance, supraventricular tachycardia occurs more commonly in children \cite{kafali2022common}, and certain rhythm patterns that are considered abnormal in adults, such as sinus arrhythmia or wandering pacemaker, can be normal findings in healthy pediatric patients \cite{drago2018neonatal}.
+For instance, supraventricular tachycardia occurs more commonly in children \cite{kafali2022common}, and certain rhythm patterns considered abnormal in adults, such as sinus arrhythmia or wandering pacemaker, can be normal in pediatric patients \cite{drago2018neonatal}.
 Additionally, compared to adults, pediatric ECGs typically show faster heart rates, shorter PR and QRS intervals, and age-dependent changes in waveform morphology \cite{bratincsak2020electrocardiogram}.
-These distinctions highlight the need for pediatric-specific research in arrhythmia classification and also suggest that incorporating additional physiological signals beyond surface ECG, such as intracardiac electrograms (IEGM), can provide complementary information that improves diagnostic accuracy and enhances model robustness.

-Deep learning methods have been widely applied in ECG-based arrhythmia classification tasks \cite{ebrahimi2020review}.
-In this study, we propose a dual-branch deep learning model that integrates ECG and IEGM signals for pediatric arrhythmia classification.

-Our model adopts a dual-branch ResNet-based feature extractor, followed by a semantic attention fusion module and a Transformer Encoder-based classifier, which collectively enable finer-grained feature representations and improved classification performance across modalities.